Update: 9 dead in crash involving University of the Southwest van carrying student-athletes - NewsBreak

 Further, the university said two surviving students have been airlifted to a Lubbock hospital with serious injuries.
 It is believed by campus leaders that the air-lifted students were the only students to survive.
 However, a Texas Department of Public Safety spokesperson said he is not yet able to confirm how many people died in the crash, nor have the identities of the victims been released.

-Texas Department of Public Safety troopers are on the scene of a deadly crash involving a college van in rural Andrews County.
+Texas Department of Public Safety troopers is on the scene of a deadly crash involving a college van in rural Andrews County.

 According to a DPS spokesman, the crash happened around 8:17 p.m. about a quarter of a mile north of the intersection of 115 and FM 1788, about nine miles east of Andrews.
 The head-on collision happened between a University of the Southwest bus or large passenger van and another vehicle.